-5 Tips for Creating Perfect Staff Schedules for Nurses
+5 Tips for Creating a Perfect Nurse Schedule

-The care you are able to provide to patients will depend greatly on how you are managing your nursing staff.
+The care your organization is able to provide to patients will depend greatly on how supervisors are managing the nursing staff.
 Are you scheduling the right nurses with the right skills to care for the right patients?
-Are your nurses constantly overworked?
-Are your nurses unable to balance their personal lives with their shifts?
-All of these questions need to be asked and answered if you want to provide the proper care for your nurses and your patients.
+Are the nurses constantly overworked?
+Are they able to balance their personal lives with their shifts?
+All of these questions need to be asked and answered if you aim to provide the proper care for your nurses and your patients.

-Creating work schedules that will meet all of these standards needed for your nursing staff to be able to perform their jobs at a high level and guarantee proper care for patients is no easy task, but there are things that you can do to optimize your nurse scheduling process.
-Here’s where to start.
+Creating a nursing schedule template that will meet all of these standards is no easy task, but there are things that you can do to optimize your shift scheduling process.
+Here’s where to start.s where to start.

 Let Your Nurses Communicate Their Work Preferences